Latest update: 14 December 2025

 Posters

-The poster session will likely take place on Monday afternoon (4 pm to 6 pm), they can be up until Wednesday afternoon
+The main poster session will take place on Monday afternoon (5 pm to 7 pm).
+The posters can be up in the lobby of the Porthania building (Yliopistonkatu 3) until Wednesday afternoon.

 Credits